An Implementation of the Extended Tower Number Field Sieve using 4d Sieving in a Box and a Record Computation in Fp4: Conclusion

 \section{Conclusion}

 We implemented the key components of the Extended Tower Number Field Sieve and together with linear algebra components of CADO-NFS demonstrated a total discrete log break in a finite field $\F_{p^4}$ of size 512 bits, a new record.
 This provides another data point in the evaluation of security of systems dependent on the intractability of discrete log attacks in extension fields.
-Whereas the recent articles \cite{Micheli21}, \cite{MR4460856} show that asymptotically, sieving in a d-dimensional sphere is optimal as $d \rightarrow \infty$, there seems to be room at lower dimensions for sieving in an orthotope to remain competitive.
+Whereas the recent articles \cite{GDeMthesis}, \cite{GDeMpaper} show that asymptotically, sieving in a d-dimensional sphere is optimal as $d \rightarrow \infty$, there seems to be room at lower dimensions for sieving in an orthotope to remain competitive.
 We did not optimize our code particularly well and there are probably further gains in sieving speed possible.
-One such idea is to replace our list/sort approach with bucket sieving \cite{MR2150089}, which would at least improve the memory footprint (although for our sieving dimensions this was not a problem).
 The parameters for sieving were tuned in an ad-hoc way and a finer examination of optimal parameters would be interesting.
 It would be a fairly easy change to adjust the sieving shape to best suit a given special-$\mathfrak{q}$, for rectangular sieving orthotopes, improving the relation yield.
 Finally, we did not exploit the common Galois automorphism of the sieving polynomials, which would have cut the sieving time in half.
 The overall timings of the key stages of our computation are shown in table \ref{timings}.